diku-dk/futhark-book/introduction.rst

 useful for stochastic modeling and for Monte Carlo Simulation in high-dimensional spaces.

-In :ref:`segmentation-and-flattening`, we describe the necessary tooling and building blocks for implementing irregular data-parallel algorithms in Futhark.
+In :ref:`irregular-flattening`, we describe the necessary tooling and building blocks for implementing irregular data-parallel algorithms in Futhark.

+In :ref:`conclusion`, we conclude and give directions for further reading.